EDCD/EDMarketConnector/PLUGINS.md

 because CAPI data doesn't (didn't always?) have an indication of Horizons or not.

+New in version 5.0.3:

+The `Suits` members have an additional key:value pair `edmcName` which is our preferred name for display on the UI, for the in-use game language.

 ##### Synthetic Events

 A special "StartUp" entry is sent if EDMC is started while the game is already